Aliases for GRIN1 Gene

 External Ids for GRIN1 Gene

 Previous GeneCards Identifiers for GRIN1 Gene

 The protein encoded by this gene is a critical subunit of N-methyl-D-aspartate receptors, members of the glutamate receptor channel superfamily which are heteromeric protein complexes with multiple subunits arranged to form a ligand-gated ion channel.
 These subunits play a key role in the plasticity of synapses, which is believed to underlie memory and learning.
 Cell-specific factors are thought to control expression of different isoforms, possibly contributing to the functional diversity of the subunits.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GRIN1 Gene

 GRIN1 (Glutamate Ionotropic Receptor NMDA Type Subunit 1) is a Protein Coding gene.
-Diseases associated with GRIN1 include Mental Retardation, Autosomal Dominant 8 and Autosomal Dominant Non-Syndromic Intellectual Disability.
-Among its related pathways are Calcium signaling pathway and RET signaling.
-GO annotations related to this gene include calcium ion binding and receptor binding.
+Diseases associated with GRIN1 include Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Dominant and Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Recessive.
+Among its related pathways are RET signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and receptor binding.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN1 Gene